Skip to Main Content

 MILITARY POLICE OFFICER

-I’m Captain Kirsten Pilotte from Halifax, Nova Scotia, a Military Police Officer and Operations Officer for the Canadian Forces National Investigation Service in Ottawa, Ontario.
+MAJOR DAVE HITCHCOCK: I’m Major Dave Hitchcock from Amherst, Nova Scotia, a Military Police Officer with the Canadian Forces National Investigation Service here in Ottawa, Ontario.

-PILOTTE: After you complete your Military Police Officer training, you may be put in charge of a military police detachment conducting day-to-day policing activities, or a field platoon preparing for the next Canadian Armed Forces deployment.
-This is the only police force where you could be employed not just anywhere in Canada, but anywhere in the world.
-We’re this country's front-line police service.
+NARRATOR: After they complete their training, new Military Police Officers may exercise leadership within a military police detachment conducting day-to-day policing and security activities on a base here in Canada, be assigned to a field platoon preparing for the next Canadian Armed Forces deployment, or work at different levels of Military Police headquarters.
+This is the only police force where someone could be employed not just anywhere in Canada, but anywhere in the world.

 Related Civilian Occupations